PoonLab/surfaces/scripts_pipeline/README.md

 ```bash
 fasttree -nt -quote zika_anchored_capsid_protein_C_step5.fasta > zika_anchored_capsid_protein_C_step5.nwk
 ```
-To run in batch the trees
+If you want to run in batch the trees

 ```bash
 for in in *.fasta; do fasttree -nt -quote "$i" > "${i%.fasta}.tree" ; done